UBIC-repo/Whitepaper/README.md

 The script field is a ```std::vector<unsigned char>``` field that is intended to contain a serialized object.

 ### Onchain currency exchange
-In a scenario where Alice holds 10 UCH and wants to exchange them for 10 UDE from Bob they could build a transaction together for this purpose.
-Lets 0x17a6 be Alice's address and 0x98b1 Bob's address.
+In a scenario where Alice holds 10 UCH and wants to exchange them for 10 UDE from Bob, a transaction could be built for this purpose.
+Let’s 0x17a6 be Alice's address and 0x98b1 Bob's address.
 Then the transaction having as inputs 0x17a6(10 UCH), 0x98b1(10 UDE) and as outputs 0x17a6(10 UDE), 0x98b1(10 UCH) would serve this purpose.

 # Blocks
 Blocks are structured the as follows: